-The Global Partnership's Secretariat is comprised of a small team spread across Conakry, Lagos, London, Nairobi, New York, and Washington D.C.
+Our Secretariat is a global team spread across Bogotá, Conakry, Lagos, Nairobi, Brussels, London, New York, and Washington D.C.

 Before joining the Global Partnership, Francois was the Sub Regional Project Officer for BirdLife International in West Africa.
 He is currently based in Conakry, Guinea.

-Claire Pei is the Communications and Data Visualization Coordinator at the Global Partnership and began as an intern in summer 2020.
-She aids with general communications, including website and social media management, as well as production of interactive data stories and visualizations.
-Claire is a final year undergraduate at the University of St Andrews studying International Relations and Arabic.
-She is also one of three 2021 US delegates to the G20 Youth (Y20) Summit, with a focus on sustainability, climate change, and the environment.
-Claire is based in St Andrews, Scotland.
+Claire Pei (pronunciation) is the Communications Associate at the Global Partnership.
+She aids with general communications, including website and social media management, as well as production of multimedia and interactive data stories and visualizations.
+Claire graduated from the University of St Andrews with an MA in International Relations and Arabic.
+She was also one of three 2021 US delegates to the G20 Youth (Y20) Summit, with a focus on sustainability, climate, and energy.
+Claire is based in New York.

 Fabrizio Moscatelli is a Rome-based consultant at the Global Partnership.
 He works on building relationships and assessing interests with UN Agencies and diplomatic community counterparts; increasing support from member states and agriculture sector stakeholders on the urgent need for investment in agricultural statistics; and empowering change makers within UN Agencies to advance changes that will strengthen data and statistics within the organizations.
 Previously, he worked as a political and development advisor for USAID at the U.S. Mission to UN Agencies in Rome, and as an economist for FAO and IFAD.
 He holds a Master in Economics and International Policies.